JuliaLang/julia/doc/src/base/sort.md

   0.382396
 ```

-Arrays can be sorted according to an arbitrary transformation of their values:
+Arrays can easily be sorted according to an arbitrary transformation of their values:

 ```julia-repl
 julia> sort(v, by=abs)